Pathoschild/smapi-mod-dump/source/~daleao/Modular Gameplay Overhaul/Modules/Weapons/README.md

 1. +1 gemstone slot (4 total).
 Keeping in mind that each gemstone can resonate with equipped [Infinity Bands](../Rings).
 2. While at full health, every swing will fire a mid-range energy beam.

-### Other Features
+## Other Features <sup><sub><sup>[🔼](#margo-weapons-wpnz)</sup></sub></sup>

 * **Weapons Retexture:** Available optionally, weapons can be retextured to better reflect their type or rarity.
 This is strongly recommended to visually distinguish Defensive and Offensive-oriented swords, and to make Mythic and above weapons look more unique and powerful.
-These textures will always be overwritten by Content Patcher weapon retextures if any is installed.*
+These textures will always be overwritten by Content Patcher weapon retextures if any is installed.

-* **Grounded Club Smash:** Prevents gliders from being hit by the Club's smash attack, but guarantees a critical hit on undergound Duggies.
+* **Grounded Club Smash:** Prevents gliders from being hit by the Club's smash attack, but guarantees a critical hit on under-ground Duggies.
 A controversial but immersive change.

 * **Woody Replaces Rusty:** The vanilla game has too many weapons for its own good.
 A minor issue which results from this is the very awkward "upgrade" from the starting Rusty Sword to the Wooden Blade.
 Why would Marlon be mocking about with a rusty weapon anyway?
 This has always bothered me, and so, for a slight increase in immersion, this novelty feature will remove the Rusty Sword from the game and replace the starter weapon with a Wooden Blade.